YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 As more data is observed, the predictions become tighter, as we would hope.
 Moreover, we can see that the CNP predictions quite accurately track the ground truth predictive distribution.

-That being said, we can see some signs that resemble underfitting: for example, the predictive mean does not pass through all the context points, despite there being no noise in the data-generating distribution.
+That being said, we can see some signs of underfitting: for example, the predictive mean does not pass through all the context points, despite there being no noise in the data-generating distribution.
-The underfitting becomes abundantly clear when considering more complicated kernels, such as a periodic kernel (i.e. GPs generating random periodic functions as seen in {ref}`Datasets Notebook <samples_from_gp>`).
+The underfitting becomes clear when considering more complicated kernels, such as a periodic kernel (i.e. GPs generating random periodic functions as seen in {ref}`Datasets Notebook <samples_from_gp>`).
-One thing we can notice about the ground truth GP predictions is that it leverages the periodic structure in its predictions, and  becomes confident at every period upon observing data in one period.
+One thing we can notice about the ground truth GP predictions is that it leverages the periodic structure in its predictions.

 ```{figure} ../gifs/CNP_periodic.gif
 ---